-IHA will also be reviewing its option to look for funding to merge all of its 0BR units in both developments in AMP001, which includes 159-0BR units at Pleasant Heights, which is an 8-story building along with 2 - 0BR units at Hocker Heights, which is a family site.
+IHA will also be reviewing its option to look for funding to renovate all three properties and reclassify or merge some of its 0BR units in both developments in AMP001, which includes 159 - 0BR units at Pleasant Heights, which is an 8-story building along with 2 - 0BR units at Hocker Heights, which is a family site.
 It is the intention of merging 2-0BR units together for the most part, but some are aligned beside a 1BR unit that will create additional 2BR units for this property.
-The current layout for Pleasant Heights is 176 - 0BR units; 56 - 1BR units; 9 - 2BR units but once the merging of the units are completed, the unit count will go to the following: 138-1BR units and 19-2BR units for a total unit count of 157 units compared to 243 total units now.
-This will help the buildings elevator systems not wear down as quickly with the decreased unit count and usage.
+The current layout for Pleasant Heights is 176-0BR units; 56-1BR units; 9-2BR units.
+Any units count reduction will be put in a Conversion Awaiting Transfer and used in future acquisition or development.